unikraft/docs/content/en/community/hackathons/sessions/complex-applications/content/Reminders_Tracepoints.md

 #### Instrumenting

-Instrumenting your code with tracepoints is done by two steps:
+Instrumenting your code with tracepoints is done in two steps:

 * Define and register a tracepoint handler with the `UK_TRACEPOINT()` macro.
-* Place calls to the generated handler at those places in your code where your want to trace an event.
+* Place calls to the generated handler at the places in your code where your want to trace an event.

 #### Reading traces